apoishi/trybe-to-do-list-docker/README.md

 ## 💻 About the project

-We have a full-stack application in this repository: a to do list application!
+This repository contains a full-stack application: a to do list!
 This application needs to be containerized to work.
 I have developed the configuration files for each specific front: Front-end, Back-end and, for a test application that validates if the applications are communicating.

+Project developed at Trybe, as part of their Back-end curriculum.

+The Back-end and the Front-end were developed by Trybe, and the configuration files for Docker were developed by me.

 ## 🚀 Built with
 > This project were developed using the following technologies